owid/owid-grapher/docs/local-database-setup.md

 # Local database setup.

+If you want to develop on your local system without any docker containers then you'll need to set up mysql on your host OS and run the steps below.

 ### Remove the password

 Remove the password for root by opening the MySQL shell with `mysql` and running: